tmoon/terra-oracle/README.md

 <img src="./docs/mat1.png" width="600">

 2. Infer missing values using FX Data:
     1. In this step, first we infer the potential values of the crypto for all exchanges by filling out Matrix 1 using the FxCombined rate in Matrix 3 and get Matrix 4
     2. Finally, we take a median along each column to get the final price of the crypto.
 <img src="./docs/mat2.png" width="590">

 Relevant files: `src/fetcher.js, src/forex.js`

 ### `vote`
 This submits a `MsgPriceFeed` call to `terracli` (i.e. `terracli tx oracle vote`).
-Simply implemented with a child process `exec` module.
+Simply implemented with a child process spawned by the `exec` module.

 Relevant file: `src/vote.js`